pankaj1101/RentAll-App/README.md

 # RentAll-App
-# It is an Android App through which you can rent diffrent appliances
+# It is an Android App through which you can rent different appliances